-AboutI am a historian of premodern Japan and currently a Postdoctoral Fellow with the Terasaki Center for Japanese Studies at UCLA.
+AboutI am a historian of premodern Japan and currently a Yanai Initiative Postdoctoral Fellow and Lecturer with the Department of Asian Languages & Cultures at UCLA.
 My research focuses on metal caster organizations from the twelfth to sixteenth centuries and their relationships with elite institutions.
 I also work on documentary forgery production and socioeconomic networks during Japan’s late medieval period.
 I am interested in digital humanities and the use of digital tools to analyze premodern historical sources.

 Education Ph.D., History, The University of Michigan

 M.A., East Asian Studies, The Ohio State University

 B.A., Japanese Studies, Gettysburg College, Japanese Studies.